kaleidocore/KaleidoWarp/README.md

 );
 ```

-Further examples can also be found and previewed in the example scenes.
+Further examples can be found and previewed in the example scenes.

 ## WarpManager API